-Valentin Ade teaches negotiation at for instance the Universities of St. Gallen, Lüneburg, and Konstanz.
+Valentin Ade teaches negotiation for instance the Universities of St. Gallen and Konstanz.
 Also, he leads trainings for various public and private clients.
 Before dedicating his career to negotiations, Valentin has worked for several years in international project finance and business development in the solar energy industry.
-He is particularly interested in negotiation mindsets and performs his research as a part-time research fellow at Kalaidos University of Applied Sciences, Switzerland.
+He is particularly interested in negotiation mindsets and performs research as a part-time research fellow at Kalaidos University of Applied Sciences, Switzerland.
 His publications can be found here.

 Valentin holds a PhD in Psychology from Leuphana University of Lüneburg.
-Also, he received a MSc in Management / Diploma in Business from ESCP Europe (Paris) and Technical University of Berlin, and a BA in International Affairs from the University of St. Gallen.
+Also, he received a joint MSc in Management / Diploma in Business from ESCP Europe (Paris) and Technical University of Berlin, and a BA in International Affairs from the University of St. Gallen.

 He is fluent in German and English.
 Valentin is the founder of The Negotiation Studio.

 Jörn Basel studied psychology in Konstanz, Toronto and Heidelberg specializing in the fields of organizational, cognitive and social psychology.
 Between 2008 and 2011 he worked as a research assistant for the chair of management control at the ESCP Europe Business School Berlin and was a visiting scholar at the University of Florida.
 In 2012 he finished his dissertation on heuristic reasoning in management accounting obtaining the degree of “Dr. rer. pol.”

 Since December 2012 he is an investigator with Kalaidos Research and professor of business psychology at Kalaidos University of Applied Sciences based in Zürich and involved in various research and consulting projects.
 His fields of expertise are applied decision making with a focus of trust and risk.
 For some recent publications see this link.